-Note: At this time, the provisioning of cloud services in the ORD region is not available to new customers.
-If you are a new customer, you can open a ticket in the Cloud Control Panel to add ORD to your account, pending approval.
+Note: At this time, the provisioning of cloud services in the DFW and IAD regions is not available to new customers.

-Whenever possible, consider locating all of your Rackspace infrastructure in the same region to receive the following benefits:
+Locating all of your Rackspace infrastructure in the same region provides the following benefits:

 Geographic choice - You can provision resources closer to your end users or other applications, data centers, clouds, and so on.
-This becomes increasingly important with hybrid on-premises to public cloud scenarios.
+This choice becomes increasingly important with hybrid on-premises cloud scenarios.